getsquares/squares/readme.md

 [Spreadsheets](https://spreadsheets.google.com), [Handsontable](https://handsontable.com/examples) and [Airtable](https://airtable.com/) can however never compete, because they are not made for editing self hosted database tables.
 They are made for editing data and store it in the cloud.

-[Tableplus](https://tableplus.com/) however is a competitor as it's ment to solve the exact same problems as Squares.
-It still lack some features like markdown support in the Windows version.
+[Tableplus](https://tableplus.com/) however is a competitor as it's meant to solve the exact same problems as Squares.
+It still lacks some features like markdown support in the Windows version.

 ## Libraries used